Frau Engel: Wolfenstein II: The New Colossus

 By the events of The New Colossus, Engel is promoted to the rank of Obergruppenführer following the death of Deathshead during the ending of The New Order, and is given command of the large fortified airborne platform, the Ausmerzer.
-Engel is accompanied by her daughter Sigrun, the youngest of her six children, whom she constantly denigrates out of contempt for various issues, including her weight and her somewhat pacifistic nature.
+Engel, who has now developed a lustful attraction to Blazkowicz, is accompanied by her daughter Sigrun, the youngest of her six children, whom she constantly denigrates out of contempt for various issues, including her weight and her somewhat pacifistic nature.

 A U-boat called Eva's Hammer, commandeered by Blazkowicz's Resistance allies as a mobile base, is tracked down and incapacitated by the Ausmerzer.
 It is boarded shortly afterwards by Engel's forces to hunt down Blazkowicz, now branded as "Terror-Billy" by the Nazi regime.
 Engel lures Blazkowicz, who is desperate to save his captured friends, into the Ausmerzer where she decapitates his friend and ally Caroline Becker with a hatchet in front of him.
 Sigrun has a change of heart and turns on her mother after she is subjected to a torrent of verbal abuse, and after Engel taunts her and Blazkowicz with Caroline's severed head.
 Engel flees from the scene, and Blazkowicz escapes with the help of Sigrun after he disconnects the Eva's Hammer from the Ausmerzer.

-Engel later recaptures Blazkowicz at the disused Blazkowicz farm estate in the Texan city of Mesquite after Blazkowicz's father exposes his location to the Nazi regime's forces through an open telephone line, and she takes his heirloom ring for herself.
+Engel later recaptures Blazkowicz at the disused Blazkowicz farm estate in Mesquite, Texas after Blazkowicz's father exposes his location to the Nazi regime's forces through an open telephone line, and she takes his heirloom engagement ring (for which he had traveled to Mesquite to eventually give it to Anya) for herself.
 As part of the Resistance's plot to break him out, Blazkowicz's associate Super Spesh visits him in prison under the false pretenses of being his lawyer.
 Engel allows her men to play along with the ruse before executing him and taunting Blazkowicz about her actions.
 Engel personally carries out Blazkowicz's death sentence, beheading him at the Lincoln Memorial, Washington D.C. in front of millions in a televised event and casting his head to a furnace beneath her.
 Unbeknownst to Engel, the Resistance had already made preparations to retrieve his disembodied head and preserve it in a glass tank, with Roth later surgically grafting his head onto an unused bioengineered Nazi super-soldier body.

 Blazkowicz and Anya lead an assault on the Ausmerzer sometime later, taking advantage of the fact that Engel is away from the Ausmerzer to appear on a nationally televised talk show.
 After Blazkowicz and his team disable its defenses and hijack the Ausmerzer itself, they travel to the show's set to confront Engel.
 Blazkowicz brutally executes Engel with a hatchet to avenge Caroline and many of her other victims, and the team declares the start of a revolution against the Nazi regime.
 Blazkowicz then retrieves his heirloom ring from Engel's body and proposes to Anya.